rholee-xu/surface-model/README.md

 ### Simulated inference procedure
 To generate simulated cells, run `main_material_function.m` with appropriate inputs.
 This code is for a hyphoid shape but can be adapted to take in other curved cell shapes.
 Main simulation inference procedure is detailed in `sim100_run_example.m`.
 This is used to generate the 100 cells, but can be done for any trial number, noise number, triangulation size.
 Data for ground truth cells is available in the `Run_dif_dradients.mat` file

+## Software installation
+To use the software mentioned in the procedure, namely RS-FISH and Ridge Detection, first have ImageJ installed.
+Ridge Detection should be a built-in plugin after downloading ImageJ, and can be easily applied to microscope images in 8-bit.
+The RS-FISH software was downloaded following instructions on the method's own GitHub documentation, which can be found here: https://github.com/PreibischLab/RS-FISH/tree/master?tab=readme-ov-file#download.
+Although command line use is available, we installed as an ImageJ plug-in for ease of use.
+All other code contained here can be downloaded and run on MATLAB.

 # Code demo - inference procedure
 ## Loading raw data and bead selection